Admissions for Mercy School of Nursing

 Steps for Admission

-- If all scores on the PSB examination are in 50th percentile or above; the application and fee, letters of reference, and transcripts will be requested.
+2. If all scores on the PSB examination of the SAT/ACT meet the criteria, the application and fee. letters of reference, and transcripts will be requested.

 Standardized Test Criteria for Admission

 SAT/ACT scores may be used in lieu of taking the PSB exam if they have been taken within the past five years.
-SAT scores of 450 in matth and 450 in verbal, or ACT scores of English: 18, Math: 22, Reading: 21,and Natural Science: 24, will be accepted for admission consideration.
+Test scores that will be accepted for admission consideration are:

-- Applicants are expected to have completed 16 units of high school courses, including four units of English, three units of Social Studies, two units of Mathematics (one must be Algebra), and two units of Science (both must include lab experience or equivalent).
-Official high school transcripts should be mailed by the high school directly to Mercy Hospital School of Nursing.
+Applicants are expected to have completed 16 units of high school courses, including four units of English, three units of Social Studies, two units of Mathematics (one must be Algebra), and two units of Science (both must include lab experience or equivalent).

 Notification of Admission Status

-After consideration of an applicant’s record the actions of the Admissions, Recruitment, and Retention committee will be to:
+After consideration of an applicant’s record the actions of the school will be to:

 - Defer acceptance until satisfactory completion of requirements